ecnepsnai/podman-dropbox/README.md

+# Deprecated

+I no longer use dropbox so this container image is not maintained.

+---

 # Podman Dropbox

 This repository provides the `dropbox` container image for running the Dropbox client on a machine with Podman.